kittykatattack/learningPixi/README.md

 `Sprite` is an alias for `PIXI.Sprite`, `TextureCache` is an alias for `PIXI.TextureCache`, and `resources` is an alias for `PIXI.loader.resources` as described earlier.
-I'll be using alias that follow this same format for all Pixi objects and methods in the example code from now on.)
+I'll be using aliases that follow this same format for all Pixi objects and methods in the example code from now on.)

 These two new lines of code will move the cat 96 pixels to the right,